Homelessness

 Legal Assistance

-According to data provided by the National Homelessness Law Center, more than 25% of people experiencing homelessness report being arrested for activities that are a direct result of their homelessness, like loitering, sitting, lying down, or sleeping in public. ~99% of those arrested are represented by a public defender.
+33% of arrests experienced by homeless individuals are directly linked to homelessness and formerly incarcerated people are significantly more prone to homelessness - these activities include loitering, sitting, lying down, or sleeping in public. ~99% of those arrested are represented by a public defender.
 Please see the below links to the public defender offices for Broward, Miami-Dade, and Palm Beach County.